 The Stretch Test

 Bras and underwear sit close to our body.
 They move and stretch with us all day long.
 Garments naturally age, but we want them to serve you long and well.
 This machine tests for stretch and recovery.
 It stretches the fabric for 20 minutes (600 times).
-Afterwards, we make sure that the fabric stays intact, and remains the same dimensions.
+Afterwards, we make sure that the fabric stays intact.

 Bras and underwear need to deal with all kinds of weather.
 This machine is an environmental chamber.
 It simulates sunlight and humidity.
 We ‘bake’ our bras and underwear to make sure they don’t turn yellow in the sun, or let bacteria accumulate in muggy conditions.